Lagos sets up emergency makeshift neighbourhood food markets - TODAY

 A resident, Mr Kayode Adebari, commended the state government for setting up the makeshift market to ease challenges of having to travel long distance to shop.

-Adebari told newsmen at the Ogudu makeshift market that the market was relatively cheap and affordable.
+Adebari told NAN at the Ogudu makeshift market that the market was relatively cheap and affordable.

 He, however, called for more awareness on the existence of such market within the neighbourhood.